Whooping cough (pertussis)

 Situation in Austria

 Pertussis cases rose steadily in Austria before the COVID-19 pandemic.
 There was an increase in complications in adults and long-term courses.
-While 579 cases were reported nationwide in 2015, there were already 2,233 cases in 2019.
-The low figures in previous years are due to the effects of the pandemic and the measures taken.
-2,780 cases were reported in 2023.
+While 579 cases were reported nationwide in 2015, there were already 2,233 in 2019.
+The low figures in previous years are due to the effects of the pandemic and the measures taken to contain it.
+In 2023, 2,791 cases were reported.
+13441 cases of pertussis have been reported so far in 2024 (as of 29/10/2024).

 Whooping cough: reported cases 2018-2023